OssiLeProgrammer/RaspberryPi-Video-Processing/ReadMe.md

 ## Installing Python Dependencies
 Install the necessary Python packages listed in the import.txt file by running:

 - pip install -r import.txt

+## Configuring the Raspberri PI and its Camera
+- The raspberri pi necessitates a few other configurations.
+- Those are available under the raspi_stuff folder

 ## Running the Application
 On your host machine, run:
 - python Server.py
+On your Raspberri pi, run:
+- sudo python camera_.py

 # Notes
 Ensure your Raspberry Pi camera module is properly connected and configured.